wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-bring-all-together-engaging-virtual-events/includes/present-virtual-event.md

 If you're sharing your desktop, make sure the following items are hidden out of the way on a second monitor or minimized:

 -	The Teams panel.
 -	The Teams meeting chat window.
-It’s best to have the meeting chat on another monitor so that you can keep an eye on it for any communication from moderators, producers, or switching operations during your session.
+It's best to have the meeting chat on another monitor so that you can keep an eye on it for any communication from moderators, producers, or switching operations during your session.
 -	Meeting notes and other apps that you need to use but don't want the attendees to see.

 During the event, a red border indicates the presenter whose camera is enabled and shared.